Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hephaestus.md

 |       1        |      3       |   1 CT    |   3 CT   | 4 Meters |

 Upgrade a weapon with your tools.
-Give an armor, weapon or shield +1d4 to either block or attack for the duration.
+Give a weapon or shield +1d4 to either block or attack for the duration.
+Or, give a piece of armor +3 to armor rating and magical armor rating for the duration.

 ------------------
 <b><ins><i>Molten Hands:</i></ins></b>